hmisty/gitwiki/README.md

 Open browser to http://127.0.0.1:8083

-* A default testing user test with password test is built in for your start.
+* Two testing users test and tom with password test and tom were created for your start.

 Theme
 =======